 The Company considers all short-term investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Company had no cash equivalents held outside the Trust Account as of March 31, 2021.
+The Company had no cash equivalents held outside the Trust Account as of December 31, 2021 and 2020.

 Investments Held in Trust Account

-The Company’s portfolio of investments held in the Trust Account can be comprised of U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 185 days or less, or investments in money market funds that invest in U.S. government securities, or a combination thereof.
-The Company’s investments held in the Trust Account are classified as trading securities.
-The Company’s investments held in the Trust Account are classified as trading securities.
-Trading securities are presented on the balance sheet at fair value at the end of each reporting period.
-Gains and losses resulting from the change in fair value of these securities is included in interest income from investments held in Trust Account in the accompanying statement of operations.
+The Company’s portfolio of investments is comprised of U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 185 days or less, or investments in money market funds that invest in U.S. government securities and generally have a readily determinable fair value, or a combination thereof.
+When the Company’s investments held in the Trust Account are comprised of U.S. government securities, the investments are classified as trading securities.
+When the Company’s investments held in the Trust Account are comprised of money market funds, the investments are recognized at fair value.
+Trading securities and investments in money market funds are presented on the balance sheets at fair value at the end of each reporting period.
+Gains and losses resulting from the change in fair value of these securities is included in income on investments held in the Trust Account in the accompanying statement of operations.
 The estimated fair values of investments held in the Trust Account are determined using available market information.

 Fair Value of Financial Instruments